 One day, the manager at one of the gas stations decides to schedule a meeting with the manager at the other gas station.
 He says: “Over the past few months, our profits have declined because we have been decreasing our prices to drive traffic away from each other – why don’t we both agree on a price to charge customers so we can extract more profits from them?”

 The other manager agrees, and the gas stations collectively decide to raise prices from $100 to $200.
 Given no other options, consumers are forced to pump gas at $200.

 Horizontal Price Fixing vs. Vertical Price Fixing

-Price fixing among competitors are called horizontal price fixing, and fixing prices along the supply chain is called vertical price fixing.
+Price fixing among marketplace competitors is called horizontal price fixing, whereas fixing prices along the supply chain is called vertical price fixing.

 1. Horizontal Price Fixing

 This involves an agreement by competitors to set a minimum or maximum price for their products.
 For example, electronics retail companies may collectively fix the price of televisions by setting a price premium or discount.

 This involves an agreement by members along the supply chain (manufacturers, producers, retailers) to set a minimum or maximum price.
 For example, manufacturers may collectively agree to set a minimum resale price.